CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-database-profiles.md

 `https://api.copernica.com/v2/database/$id/profiles?access_token=xxxx`

-In this, `$id` should be replaced by the numerical identifier, the ID, of the database you want to add an profile to.
+In this, `$id` should be replaced by the numerical identifier, the ID, of the database you want to add a profile to.
 Profile information needs to be added to the message body of the HTTP request.
 After a successful call the ID of the created request is returned.